-Emilio I. Alarcon, PhD is a Scientist in the Division of Cardiac Surgery and Director of the Bio-nanomaterials Chemistry and Engineering Laboratory at the University of Ottawaheart Institute and an Assistant Professor, Department of Biochemistry, Microbiology and Immunology, Faculty of Medicine, University of Ottawa.
+Dr. Emilio I. Alarcon is a Scientist in the Division of Cardiac Surgery and Director of the Bio-nanomaterials Chemistry and Engineering Laboratory at the University of Ottawa Heart Institute.
+He is also an Assistant Professor in the Department of Biochemistry, Microbiology and Immunology at the University of Ottawa.

-Dr. Alarcon is currently part of the editorial board of Heliyon, Elsevier, and has been a review editor and guest editor in the journals Biomaterials for Frontiers in Bioengineering and Biotechnology and Materials.
-He has been reviewer for over 180 papers in a number of Scientific Journals including: ACS Sustainable Chemistry & Engineering (2012); Analytical Methods (2014); Analyst (2012-2014); Biomaterials Science (2012-2014); Biomacromolecules (2014); Brazilian Journal of Chemical Engineering (2014); Circulation (2015), PLOS (2014) to name a few.
+Dr. Alarcon is currently part of the editorial board of Heliyon, Elsevier, and he is also an Associate Editor for Journal Frontiers in Biomaterials.
+He has been reviewer for over 200 papers in a number of Scientific Journals including: ACS Sustainable Chemistry & Engineering; Analytical Methods; Analyst; Biomaterials Science; Biomacromolecules; Circulation; Nanoscale; PLOS to name a few.

-Dr. Alarcon has also acted as a reviewer for the following international funding agencies: French National Research Agency (FNRA), France (2014-2015); Integrative Regenerative Medicine (IGEN) Grant program, Linköping University, Linköping, Sweden (2012); National Science and Technology Research Commission (FONDECYT), Chile (2012-2013, 2015); National Science and Technology Research Commission (FONCYT), Argentina (2013).
+Dr. Alarcon has also acted as a reviewer for the following international funding agencies: Canadian Institutes for Health Research (CIHR); French National Research Agency, France; Integrative Regenerative Medicine (IGEN) Grant program, Linköping University, Linköping, Sweden; National Science and Technology Research Commission (FONDECYT), Chile; National Science and Technology Research Commission (FONCYT), Argentina.

 His laboratory is currently funded by a Natural Sciences and Engineering Research Council of Canada (NSERC) Discovery grant, a Canadian Institutes of Health Research (CIHR) program grant, and a NSERC Collaborative Health Research Projects (CHRP) grant.